cxaiverb/xaislep/README.md

 If anyone knows how to make both minutes and hours work, please pull request!

+(I was told today how to fix it properly, but im not big brain enough to do it rn. will be looking into and maybe updating this soonish)

     "Set a sleep timer for Spotify"

     "Syntax: xaislep [-t #|-m #]"